devops329/devops/instruction/awsEcs/awsEcs.md

 ### Testing the load balancer

 Launching the service that is configured with a load balancer will automatically launch an EC2 Application load balancer that is configured to work with your ECS cluster.
-This takes several minutes to complete, but once it is done you should be able to make an http request to your Docker container using the load balancer's public hostname.
+This takes several minutes to complete, but once it is done you should be able to make an HTTP request to your Docker container using the load balancer's public hostname.

 You can find the load balancer's public hostname by taking the following steps.